Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

 Connect to Aceinna Navigation Studio
 =====================================

-For a live display of data from the device, select the *Record* menu.
+For a live display of data from the device, select the *Record* menu then click on the *Play* button.
 An example capture of the accelerometer data follows:

 .. _fig-ans-att-plot: